microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge06.md

 ### Success Criteria

-1. You should see the change you made deployed to your `ingergration` site.
+1. You should see the change you made deployed to your `integration` site.
 2. Your work item should be in the "closed" state.